helowanki/Meridian/README.md

 ## 💀 What is this?

-ProtonMac is a compatibility layer that allows you to run Windows games on macOS by translating DirectX calls into Apple's Metal API.
+Meridian is a compatibility layer that allows you to run Windows games on macOS by translating DirectX calls into Apple's Metal API.

-Inspired by Valve's Proton — rebuilt for Apple Silicon.

-Because yes, gaming on Mac is finally a thing.

 ---